Zellic/zkerc20/README.md

 Deposit any ERC-20, and receive corresponding zkERC20 tokens.
 These can be transferred to any user and bridged to any chain — without revealing the token type, amount, or receiver.

-**WARNING:** This software has not been audited and is not intended for production use.
+**IMPORTANT DISCLAIMER**: This software has not been audited.
+It is intended to be a proof of concept, and is not production ready.

 # Usage